 School groups are invited to spend their summer break at the Farm.
 Our service-retreats are focused around our four cornerstones.
 Through these, you will experience discussions and hands-on work relating to social justice concerns, sustainability, and direct service with our neighbors.

-A week during the months of June and July at Jerusalem Farm will cost $250 per volunteer per week.
-Starting October 2014, we will be raising this price to $300 per volunteer per week.
+A week during the months of June and July at Jerusalem Farm will cost $350 per participant.
+The participation fee other times throughout the year is $300.
 If you have any questions about our group weeks, please email our Volunteer Coordinator.

 Each morning and evening will contain time for prayer and reflection.
 Some prayers will be led by our Community; others will be led by volunteers with our Community available for guidance and formation.
 As an organization that is Catholic in heritage and identity, we will typically have mass at least once during the week.
 It is important to us that persons from all faiths and other Christian denominations feel welcomed to serve with us.
 As part of our Mission we desire and look forward to all people openly sharing their faith experiences with us.
 There will be an overall focus on God in our lives, how God is calling us to serve and love one another, and how all our actions can point us to God and call us to prayer.